Delta Therapy Dogs

 What is the cost?

-As a non-profit organisation Delta Society relies heavily on donations and support from the community to keep our service operating.
-We ask facilities that wish to participate in the Delta Therapy Dogs program to contribute $1000 a year for each visiting Therapy Dog Team.
+As a non-profit organisation we rely heavily on donations and support from the community to keep our service operating.
+We ask facilities that wish to participate in the Delta Therapy Dogs program to contribute $1030 a year for each visiting Therapy Dog Team.
 This contribution goes towards supporting all of our wonderful Therapy Dogs Teams nationally and covers recruitment, assessment, training, insurance, uniforms and other support.
 Our volunteers do not receive any remuneration for their participation.

 Can I get my dog trained to become a Delta Therapy Dog?